|

 Maximilian I, They Call Him the Last Knight

-spite of this event Maximilian loves Freiburg and is always generous to the
+Despite this event, Maximilian loves Freiburg and is generous to the

 city when he becomes German King in 1493.
 The Empire is not in a good